-We'll be sure to keep this page updated with any news on the pro line-up, but until then, meet the Strictly Come Dancing professionals who have been confirmed for the 2022 series.
+With the celebrity line-up fully announced, meet the Strictly Come Dancing professionals who have been confirmed for the 2023 series.

 He was previously partnered with AJ Odudu, and was guaranteed a place in the finale in 2021 had she not sustained an injury.
-A great start for a new pro - can he improve his position in 2022?
+Last year Kai was paired with Kaye Adams and they were the first elimination of the series.

-Nikita joins Strictly from Germany’s Let’s Dance and is a six-time Latin and Ballroom National Champion in Italy.
+Nikita joined Strictly from Germany's Let's Dance and is a six-time Latin and Ballroom National Champion in Italy.

 Jowita, who won the BBC’s The Greatest Dancer last year, was the Polish Open Latin Champion in 2014.